keiwando/keiwando.github.io/sheets/policies/terms-of-use/TermsOfUse.md

 ## Limited License

-Keiwan Donyagard-Vajed grants you a personal, worldwide, non-exclusive, non-transferable and revocable license to use the Software provided to you soley as permitted by this Agreement.
+Keiwan Donyagard Vajed grants you a personal, worldwide, non-exclusive, non-transferable and revocable license to use the Software provided to you soley as permitted by this Agreement.
 We reserve all rights not expressly granted to you by this Agreement.

 This license does not include the right to license, sell, transfer, assign, distribute, host or otherwise commercially exploit the Software.